-Each transceiver has two HDLC controllers.
+Both the transmit and receive path have two HDLC controllers.
 The HDLC controllers transmit and receive data through the framer block.
-The HDLC controllers can be assigned to any time slot, group of time slots or a portion of a time slot.
-The HDLC controllers can also be assigned to the FDL (T1) or Sa bits (E1).
+The HDLC controllers can be assigned to any time slot, group of time slots, portion of a time slot or to FDL (T1) or Sa bits (E1).
 Each controller has 128-byte FIFOs, thus reducing the amount of processor overhead required to manage the flow of data.
 In addition, built-in support for reducing the processor time is required in SS7 applications.